justiss4all/justiss4all.github.io/index.md

 >
 > I just left you a message regarding some insights I have that may help you drive more qualified leads from your marketing programs.
 >
-> Many of our clients have seen a 25% lift in conversion rates and a 14% lift in qualified leads.
+> Many of our clients have seen a 25% lift in conversion rates and a 14% lift in qualified leads in under two months.
 >
 > Let’s schedule a quick 10-minute call so I can share how we're doing this for similar B2B markters.
 >